evilsocket/ergo/README.md

 Explore properties of the dataset.
 Ergo can generate graphs and tables that can be useful for the feature engineering of the problem.

+Explore can show:

+1. Metrics of each feature (min, max, standard deviation) - Which can be used to discard constant features in the dataset.
+2. Feature correlation of each feature with the target - Which can give an idea of how good is feature is as a linear predictor.
+3. Feature correlation matrix.
+4. PCA decomposition:
+    * 2D projection of the data based on classes.
+    * Explained variance of each principal component with 90, 95 and 99 % explanation values.

 Example with a dataset `some/path/data.csv`:

     ergo explore example --dataset some/path/data.csv

 This will generate a table with the correlation of each feature with the target feature and    the [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) decomposition of the     dataset, saving (and optionally showing) the explained variance vs the number of principal     component vectors used and the 2D projection of the dataset (colored by labels).

 #### Encoding (optional)